dagit/mm2tracker/README.md

 randomized play through of the game.
 To randomize your mm2 ROM, take a look at [Mega Man 2 Randomizer by Duckfist](https://github.com/duckfist/MM2Random).

+There are two versions of the tracker in this repository with the same feature set.
+There is a native win32 binary and an HTML + JavaScript version.
+I'm not sure what is the minimum version of windows required for the native app.
+It works for me in windows 10.
+I'm using some of the newer win32 apis so you need at least windows 7, but you might need windows 8 or newer.

+The web version should work in most browers.

+# Windows app

+Look at the releases tab on GitHub for the latest release.
+Currently the zip file has both the native and browser versions of the tracker.
+Run `mm2tracker.exe` and a window should appear.
+Click on an image to toggle it.
+There is also a right-click menu to reset the tracker state.

-# Usage
+# Browser app

 The easiest way to use the tracker is to visit the [version I host](https://files.codersbase.com/mm2tracker).
-Since the tracker is currently just a single html file and a set of images, you can also run the tracker by cloning this repository and pointing your browser at the index.html file.
+This version of tracker is currently just a single html file and a set of images.
+Therefore, you can also run the tracker by cloning this repository and pointing your browser at the index.html file.

 If you are streaming and want to display the tracker using OBS there are two